sforteln/lldb_scripts/README.md

 ## Frame utils
 ---
 ### print_stack_frame/psf
 This function prints the class and function for a frame from the current stack.
 This allows you to log a frame from the stack that is not the current frame.
-So you could see what called the method that is at the top of the stack witj
+So you could see what called the method that is at the top of the stack with
     psf -i 1 -p "called by "

 #####Usage :